Fortified position of Liège: Armament

 The smallest artillery employed in the Meuse forts was the 5.7 cm Nordenfelt cannon, used against attacking infantry at close range.
 These were usually mounted on a wheeled triangular carriage but sometimes also in turret form.
 In large forts, there were nine 5.7 cm guns in casemates – two in each gorge casemate, four in the head casemate, and one in the casemate guarding the entry ramp.
 In small forts, there were also nine 5.7 cm guns.
 Four were placed in gorge ditch casemates near the entrance, while another defended the ramp.
-Every trapezoidal fort had two of their nine 5.7 cm guns in the casemaste defending the fourth angle of the fort.
+Every trapezoidal fort had two of their nine 5.7 cm guns in the casemate defending the fourth angle of the fort.
 Large forts had four 5.7 cm turrets, while small forts had three.
 These all contained a single gun, crewed by six men, and exclusively fired grapeshot.
 The casemate guns were produced by Cockerill and Krupp, while the turret versions were manufactured by Gruson.

 The rest of a fort's armament was contained in turrets and its makeup depended on its size.
 Large forts received a single two-gun 15 cm turret, two two-gun 12 cm turrets, and two one-gun 21 cm turrets.
 Small forts had two one-gun 12 cm turrets and a one-gun 21 cm turret.
 These were produced by Gruson, Creusot, Saint-Chamond, Ateliers de la Meuse, and Chatillon-Commentry.
 Additional guns were supplied by Marcinelle-Couillet, but only at the Fort de Boncelles and the large forts at Namur, and by Vanderkerhove, but only for Liège's large forts.
 All of the forts possessed a 60 cm searchlight in a turret produced by Ateliers de la Meuse.

 All but the 57mm guns were direct-fire weapons with flat trajectories, and could not fire on positions that were masked by terrain, limiting their effectiveness.

 Garrison and utilities

 The Meuse forts were garrisoned by a mix of infantry, artillerymen, engineers, and support staff.
 During peacetime, they lived in temporary wooden barracks.
 During hostilities, the garrison dismantled those barracks and moved into the gorge caserne, eight to twelve men to a room.
 Power was supplied by a steam engine apparatus in the lower levels of a fort's massif, although petrol lamps lit most of a fort.
 About 80 MT of coal and 3500 L of petroleum were stored within a fort.
-The primary means of communication between the forts were above-ground telegraph or telephone fires operated by civilians.
+The primary means of communication between the forts were above-ground telegraph or telephone wires operated by civilians.
 Latrines were poorly planned and ventilation nonexistent, except at the Fort de Loncin.
 The drainage system was also poorly designed.
 Water was pulled from underground wells or collected during and after rains in a cistern to be used by the fort.
 During the battle of Liège, shell fire created debris that blocked the water pipes to the engine room, or flooded the munitions rooms and living areas.